 -Writing 109HP is a useful course for writing personal statements and should be taken closer to when you apply.

-Mathematics and Statistics: see "UCSB Mathematics and Statistics for Pre-health Students, Revised"
+Mathematics and Statistics: see "Mathematic and Statistics for Pre-health Students--Revised"

 -Calculus is not required by most schools but is a pre-requisite for some of the required science courses and required for some majors.

 -Please check with individual schools for specific Math requirements.